jundalisay/superb/content/en/medical/principles/chapter-03b.md

 ## The 5 Medical Paradigms

-We apply these layers into Medical Superphysics by assigning a medical tradition to each:
+We apply these layers into Bio Superphysics by assigning a medical tradition to each:

 Layer | Greek Name | Paradigm | Description
 --- | --- | --- | ---